tyarchy/work-day-todos/README.md

 <p>&nbsp;</p>

 ## Credits
-### A simple app using html, css, and javascript to be used on a web browser.
+### A simple app using html, css, javascript, and moment JS to be used on a web browser.
 Dru Sanchez, my tutor provided some pointers.